Accessibility tools

 • Offers flexibility in and where support is delivered: Volunteers create environments where honesty about aspirations, challenges, and barriers is welcomed, fostering a supportive atmosphere for growth and development.

-• Bridges gaps in traditional homelessness services
+• Bridges gaps in traditional homelessness services.

 Impact in Wales